 After your baby is born, your doctor will clear his or her airway, and the umbilical cord will be cut and tied.
 If your baby appears healthy, you’ll be able to cuddle him or her close to your chest right away, and you may want to try breastfeeding.

 Your doctor will examine the placenta to make sure that nothing was left behind in your uterus.
-If any bits of tissue remains, they will need to be removed to avoid an infection.
+If any bits of tissue remain, they will need to be removed to avoid an infection.
 Your doctor will also check to see if there are any tears in your vagina or vulva, and stitch them up to control bleeding and promote healing.

 Recovery after Vaginal Delivery